noahlemen/mdlr/README.md

 ## usage

-to create a component that renders a sawtooth carrier oscillation at `freq` Hz with a 30 Hz sine oscillation modulating its frequency and a second 2 Hz sine oscillation modulating its amplitude:
+to create a component that renders a sawtooth carrier oscillation at a frequency specified by its `freq` prop with a 30 Hz sine oscillation modulating its frequency and a second 2 Hz sine oscillation modulating its amplitude:
 ```jsx
 import React from 'react';
 import { AudioContext, Output, Oscillator, Modulation } from 'mdlr';